jan-keuchel/C_Libraries/README.md

 # C_Libraries

-This project contains my implementation some uesefull to have at hand data structures.
+This project contains my implementation of some data structures I frequently use.
 The aim is to implement different data structures in a generic way, such that they can be used in any project.

 ## Progress